Clergy, religious, laity and parishes are encouraged to pray the Liturgy of the Hours during exposition of the Blessed Sacrament.

 “’Night prayer is the last prayer of the day, said before retiring, even if that is after midnight’ (GILH, no. 84).
 The Psalms that are chosen for Night Prayer are full of confidence in the Lord.”

-Above excerpts are taken from the USCCB website.
+The excerpts above are taken from the USCCB website